shashi36-github/SWIGGY_ASG_ME/README.md

 ## Development server

-To run the deployed app  [Angular CLI](https://swiggy-asg-me.vercel.app/) , to run in the vs code `npm install` and then run the `ng serve`
+To run the deployed app  [RUN THE APP](https://swiggy-asg-me.vercel.app/) , to run in the vs code `npm install` and then run the `ng serve`

 ## Code scaffolding